-The secondary voltage must exceed 2 volts or the current must exceed 0.25 amperes (peak-to peak) in order for the function to measure frequency.
+Measuring frequency requires that the secondary voltage exceeds 2 volts, or the current exceeds 0.25 amperes (peak-to peak).

 The frequency is measured two seconds after a signal is received.

 8.2.1.14 Rate-of-change of frequency protection (df/dt>/<; 81R)